List of Barnyard characters: Plucky

+Herb and Margaret

 Herb and Margaret are Freddy's parents that appears in the episode "Meet the Ferrets".
-Freddy tries to hide his non-carnivore ways from his parents and he doesn't want to eat anybody.
+Freddy tries to hide his non-carnivore ways from his parents, and he doesn't want to eat anybody.
 Herb wears a black hat with a green and orange tie, a black nose, and long whiskers, and Margaret wears curly hair with earrings and glasses.
-Herb somehow calls Margret "mother" and in one point Freddy angrily destroyed the projecter, and Freddy calls his parents "Mum and Dad" also it's revealed that Freddy's real name is "Fredrick".
+Herb somehow calls Margret "mother" and in one point Freddy angrily destroyed the projector, and Freddy calls his parents "Mum and Dad" also it's revealed that Freddy's real name is "Fredrick".

+Bernard Beady

-Bernard Beady (voiced by Rob Paulsen) is a character in Back at the Barnyard.
-He is one of Nora and Nathan Beady's nephews and Snotty Boy's older cousin who only appears in "Snotty and Snottier" as the main antagonist.
-Bernard comes to visit and tortures Snotty Boy.
-The animals at first enjoy this, seeing that Snotty Boy is getting just what he deserves, but they realize that Bernard is even worse than Snotty Boy when he starts beating up the animals and decide to help Snotty Boy get rid of his bully cousin.
+Bernard Beady (voiced by Rob Paulsen) is one of Nora and Nathan Beady's nephews and Snotty Boy's older cousin who only appears in "Snotty and Snottier" as the main antagonist.
+Bernard comes to visit and tortures Snotty Boy which he always did since he and Snotty Boy were little.
+The animals at first enjoy this, seeing that Snotty Boy is finally getting just what he deserves, but they realize that Bernard is even worse than Snotty Boy when he starts beating up the animals and decide to help Snotty Boy get rid of his bully cousin.
 They have Snotty Boy lure Bernard into the barn so he can get beat up.
 Otis brings Mrs. Beady to the barn and rescues Snotty Boy from Bernard's wrath.
 Bernard is sent back to his parents and is forbidden to visit ever again.

 Film-only

+Daisy

-Daisy (voiced by Courteney Cox) is Otis’ love interest in the film, before she and Bessy arrived at the farm, she used to live on another farm, had a husband, and was also pregnant with her first calf but a flash flood rolled into the farm.
+Daisy (voiced by Courteney Cox) is a female cow and Otis' love interest in the film, before she and Bessy arrived at the farm, she used to live on another farm, had a husband, and was also pregnant with her first calf but a flash flood rolled into the farm.
 She and Bessy found refuge in a meadow, but when the storm was over, everybody had drowned.
-Later, the Farmer took her and Bessy and they met the other animals.
-At the end of the film, she gives birth to her calf and names him after Otis’ adoptive father, Ben.
+Later, the Farmer took her and Bessy, and they met the other animals.
+At the end of the film, she gives birth to her calf and names him after Otis' adoptive father, Ben.
 Daisy and her son neither appear nor are mentioned in the TV series; she was replaced with another female cow character named Abby in the series.

+Ben

-Ben (voiced by Sam Elliott) is the former leader of the farm.
-In the film, he is killed by a pack of evil coyotes.
-He is Otis' adoptive father, who took him in when he found him in the meadow as a calf.
-He is more strict than Otis, who enjoys partying.
+Ben (voiced by Sam Elliott) is a cow, it is Otis' adoptive father and the former leader of the farm.
+In the film, he is killed by a pack of evil coyotes after successfully winning the fight with them. who took him in when he found him in the meadow as a calf.
+He is stricter than Otis, who enjoys partying.
 Daisy also names her baby calf after him at the end of the movie.
 Ben has only been mentioned on the show once in the episode "Big Top Barnyard", where Otis says he used to take him to the circus in childhood.